imaddine1/Inception-of-things/readme.md

  Differences between k8s and k3s

-Here are some key dikubectlfferences between Kubernetes (k8s) and k3s:
+Here are some key differences between Kubernetes (k8s) and k3s:

 - **Resource Consumption**: k3s is designed to be lightweight and consume fewer resources compared to k8s.
 - **Installation**: k3s has a simplified installation process, making it easier to set up.